FerretDB/FerretDB/website/blog/2024-09-04-easily-deploy-managed-ferretdb-elestio.md

 <!--truncate-->

-[Elestio](https://elest.io/) lets you easily run, monitor, backup, maintain, and secure your [FerretDB](https://www.ferretdb.com/) instance.
+[Elestio](https://elest.io/) is a DevOps platform that lets you manage and deploy open-source software like FerretDB in production environments.

-It is a DevOps platform that lets you manage and deploy open-source software in production environments.
+With Elestio, you can easily configure, run, monitor, backup, maintain, and secure your [FerretDB](https://www.ferretdb.com/) instance.

-You can deploy your service on any cloud ([AWS](https://aws.amazon.com/), [DigitalOcean](https://www.digitalocean.com/), [Hetzner](https://www.hetzner.com/), etc.) or on-premise.
+You can deploy your instance on any cloud ([AWS](https://aws.amazon.com/), [DigitalOcean](https://www.digitalocean.com/), [Hetzner](https://www.hetzner.com/), etc.) or on-premise – in under 5 minutes.

-In this blog post, you will learn to deploy FerretDB on Elestio in any cloud environment under 5 minutes.
+In this blog post, you will learn to deploy FerretDB on Elestio in any cloud environment.

 ## Prerequisites